Emilia Lanier: Plays

 John Hudson points out that the names Emilia in Othello and Bassanio in The Merchant of Venice coincide with mentions of a swan dying to music, which he sees as a standard Ovidian image of a great poet.
 He asserts that the "swan song" may be a literary device used in some classical writings to conceal the name of an author.
 However, the notion that a dying swan sings a melodious "swan song" was proverbial, and its application to a character need not prove the character is being presented as a poet.
 So the evidence remains inconclusive and perhaps coincidental.

 Furthermore, Prior argues that the play Othello refers to a location in the town of Bassano, and that the title of the play may refer to the Jesuit Girolamo Otello from the town of Bassano.
-The character Emilia speaks some of the first feminist lines on an English stage and so could be seen as a contemporary allegory for Emilia Lanier herself, while the musicians in both plays, Prior argues, are allegories for members of her family.
+The character Emilia speaks some of the first feminist lines on an English stage and so could be seen as a contemporary allegory for Lanier herself, while the musicians in both plays, Prior argues, are allegories for members of her family.

 Hudson further believes that another "signature" exists in Titus Andronicus, where an Aemilius and a Bassianus each hold a crown.
 Each mirrors the other's position at the beginning and end of the play, as rhetorical markers indicating that the two names are a pair, and book-end the bulk of the play.

-In November 2020, Peter Bassano, a descendant of Lanier's uncle, published a book, Shakespeare and Emilia, claiming to have found proof that Lanier is the Dark Lady.
+In November 2020, Peter Bassano, a descendant of Lanier's uncle, published a book, Shakespeare and Emilia, claiming to have found proof that Lanier is Shakespeare's Dark Lady.
 Bassano points to the similarity of Hilliard's alternative miniature to a description of Lord Biron's desired wife in Love's Labour's Lost: "A whitely wanton, with a velvet brow.
 With two pitch balls stuck in her face for eyes."

 Reputation

-Lanier was a member of the minor gentry through her Italian father's appointment as a royal musician.
-She was further educated in the household of Susan Bertie, Countess of Kent.
-After her parents' death, Lanier was the mistress of Henry Carey, 1st Baron Hunsdon, first cousin of Elizabeth I of England.
-In 1592, she became pregnant by Carey and was subsequently married to court musician Alfonso Lanier, her cousin.
-She had two children, but only one survived into adulthood.

 Lanier was largely forgotten for centuries, but study of her has abounded in recent decades.
 She is remembered for contributing to English literature her volume of verses Salve Deus Rex Judaeorum, for which she is seen as the first professional female poet in the English language.
 Indeed she is known as one of England's first feminist writers in any form, and potentially as the "dark lady" of Shakespearean myth.

 In popular culture

+Lisa Mordente was nominated for a Tony Award for her performance as Lanier in Marlowe on Broadway in 1981.